-The ICCAT GBYP presented a short summary of its data related activities in 2015 and discussed the need to create new specific data bases for this project for various data sets in an agreed format so they can be made available to all interested scientists.
+The ICCAT GBYP presented a short summary of its data related activities in 2015 and discussed the need to create new specific databases for this project for various datasets in an agreed format so they can be made available to all interested scientists.

-The new data bases that need to be developed for ICCAT GBYP data include: i) Market, auction and commercial data; ii) Electronic tagging data; iii) Research Mortality Allowance data; iv) Biological data and studies (ageing, microchemistry, genetics, otolith shape analyses, maturity); and v) Aerial survey data.
-Developing this new data bases will require significant investments of time and will result in an increased workload for ICCAT GBYP staff.
+The new databases that need to be developed for ICCAT GBYP data include: i) Market, auction and commercial data; ii) Electronic tagging data; iii) Research Mortality Allowance data; iv) Biological data and studies (ageing, microchemistry, genetics, otolith shape analyses, maturity); and v) Aerial survey data.
+Developing these new databases will require significant investments of time and will result in an increased workload for ICCAT GBYP staff.
 The Sub-committee agreed that this work is essential, particularly taking into consideration that most of these data are needed for the new Modelling MSE approaches.